chainer/chainer/docs/source/tutorial/train_loop.rst

 ''''''''''''''''''''''''''''''

-Although this is an optional step, it can often be convenient to use iterators that operate on a dataset and return a certain number of examples (often called a "mini-batch") at a time.
+Although this is an optional step, it can often be convenient to use iterators that operate on a dataset and retrieve a certain number of examples (often called a "mini-batch") at a time.
 The number of examples that is returned at a time is called the "batch size" or "mini-batch size."
-Chainer already has an Iterator class and some subclasses that can be used for this purpose and it is straightforward for users to write their own as well.
+Chainer already has an :class:`~chainer.dataset.Iterator` class and some subclasses that can be used for this purpose and it might be straightforward for users to write their own as well.

-We will use the :class:`~chainer.iterators.SerialIterator` subclass of :class:`~chainer.dataset.Iterator` in this example.
+We will use :class:`~chainer.iterators.SerialIterator`, which is a subclass of :class:`~chainer.dataset.Iterator` in this example.
 The :class:`~chainer.iterators.SerialIterator` can either return the examples in the same order that they appear in the dataset (that is, in sequential order)